nathanhoad/suddenly/README.md

 * `notification (config, args)` - Generates a notification email template and notification method named from `args[0]`
 * `actions (config, args)`- Generates an actions file and tests named from `args[0]`.
 Pass 'no-tests' to skip creating tests.
 * `reducer (config, args)` - Generates a reducer file and tests named from `args[0]`.
 Pass 'no-tests' to skip creating tests.
+* `redux (config, args)` - Shortcut for generating an actions and a reducer at the same time.
 * `component (config, args)` - Generates a React component and tests named from `args[0]`.
 Pass 'no-tests' to skip creating tests.
 Pass 'connected' to generate a Redux connected component.
 Pass `no-style` to skip generating a stylesheet.
 * `style (config, args)` - Generates a stylesheet.